 What will you do:

-As a quality test engineer Pilot at Multi Pilot Simulations (MPS), your responsibilities will include conducting tests on simulators for the Boeing 737 NG and Max to ensure they meet the highest quality standards.
+As a quality test engineer pilot at Multi Pilot Simulations (MPS), your responsibilities will include conducting tests on simulators for the Boeing 737 NG and Max to ensure they meet the highest quality standards.
 You will be testing software fixes and new releases, inspecting and performing quality tests on new simulators, and validating incoming customer findings.
-You will be working closely with the engineering team the production team and the customer facing team ensuring the success and satisfaction of our global customers..
+You will be working closely with the engineering team, the production team and the customer-facing team, ensuring the success and satisfaction of our global customers.

 In this role, you will act as an expert on type-specific matters, travel to customer locations, and provide onsite support when necessary.